argoproj-labs/training-material/argo-workflows/inputs-and-outputs/parameters.md

         args: [ "{{inputs.parameters.message}}" ]
 ```

-This template declare that it has one input parameter named "message".
+This template declares that it has one input parameter named "message".

 See the complete workflow:

 `cat input-parameters-workflow.yaml`{{execute}}

-See how the workflow itself has arguments.
+See how the workflow itself has arguments?

 Run it: